muppet9010/factorio-muppet-streamer/README.md

 #### Map Helper Features (mod options)

-- Start with building's ghost on death unlocked.
+- Building's start with ghosts on death unlocked, rather than having to wait for a technology to unlock it (construction robotics).
 - Disable introduction message in freeplay.
 - Disable rocket win condition in freeplay.
-- Set a custom starting map reveal area.
+- Set a custom area of the map revealed at game start.